xzl01/waitress/docs/arguments.rst

     IPv6 IP addresses are supported by surrounding the IP address with brackets.

     .. versionadded:: 1.0

+server_name
+    This is the value that will be placed in the WSGI environment as ``SERVER_NAME``, the only time that this value is used in the WSGI environment for a request is if the client sent a HTTP/1.0 request without a ``Host`` header set, and no other proxy headers.

+    The default is value is ``waitress.invalid``, if your WSGI application is creating URL's that include this as the hostname and you are using a reverse proxy setup, you may want to validate that your reverse proxy is sending the appropriate headers.

+    In most situations you will not need to set this value.

+    Default: ``waitress.invalid``

+    .. versionadded:: 2.0

 ipv4
     Enable or disable IPv4 (boolean)